netanellevine/ComputerVision_and_ImageProcessing/README.md

       3. _histEQ_ -> np.ndarray -> histogram of the equalized image.

-> In the plots below we can see the difference between an image that was dark and therefore the cumulative sum isn't linear.
+> In the plots below we can see the difference between an image that was dark and therefore the cumulative sum isn't linear to an image that was equalized so the cumulative sum is linear.
 After the equalization, the image has much more light and from the graph, we can see that the cumulative sum is linear.

 ![](output_plots/hist_dark_color.png)
 ![](output_plots/hist_lighthouse_color.png)